Open

 - Legally incorporated groups.

-- Projects previously rejected by the CALQ.
+- Projects that have already been rejected by the CALQ; incomplete applications.

 Eligible expenses